There is a ton of debate from leopard gecko owners on calcium sand. So, what is calcium sand anyways?

 I drove 40 miles back to the pet store and they replaced him with another one.
 But, they did take the dead uromastyx out and told me that he had got impacted.
 Can you guess what I was using for substrate?
 Calcium sand.
 Really, I thought at the time that maybe the lizard was already weak or something when I got him, and didn’t really think too much of it.

 So, I went home put the new lizard in his tank.
 He lived for about a week and then I noticed that he was dead too.
 Seriously, I researched everything about them and knew how to take proper care of them.
 But, I called up the pet store and told them that I had another dead lizard.

-After awhile they finally said that it was probably due to the calcium sand he was in.
+After a while they finally said that it was probably due to the calcium sand he was in.
 So, how does this story relate to leopard geckos?
 Well, uromastyx are much larger lizards; their stomach is much bigger.
 Therefore, they should be able to digest bigger grains of substrate better, if they swallow it by accident.
-So, if a bigger lizard can’t handle calcium sand this gives me a reason to believe that smaller lizards, such as leopard geckos shouldn’t be able to digest the calcium sand either.
+So, if a bigger lizard can’t handle calcium sand this gives me a reason to believe that smaller lizards, such as leopard geckos will have trouble digesting calcium sand too.

 Calcium Sand Doesn’t Seem To Be Worth It